 An employee with a known disability shall request an accommodation from their Department Head or Elected Official.
 The Department Head or Elected Official, and the County Manager or his designee, in cooperation with the employee, shall determine if the accommodation is reasonable and, if so, provide the accommodation.
-Under certain circumstances, i.e., disability is not visible, a request for medical verification of the disability is appropriate.
-If medical examination is necessary and the County requires the medical examination to be conducted, the County will pay for such examination.
+If the requested accommodation cannot be provided, the County Manager shall make reasonable efforts to find a mutually agreeable reasonable accommodation.
+Under certain circumstances, i.e., disability is not visible, a request for medical verification of the disability may be appropriate.
+If medical examination is necessary and the County requires the medical examination to be conducted, the

+County will pay for such examination.
 If a reasonable accommodation is agreed upon, the accommodation will be provided.
 If a reasonable accommodation cannot be agreed upon, the matter will be referred to the Reasonable Accommodation Committee whose decision concerning the requested accommodation shall be final.